-Some people falsely claimed to be apostles (2 Cor.
-11:13; Rev. 2:2).
-Paul facetiously called them “super-apostles” (2 Cor.
-11:5; 12:11).
-Although he was the least of the apostles, he was not inferior to the self-proclaimed apostles (1 Cor.
-15:9).
-God appointed some people to be apostles (1 Cor.
-12:28; Eph.
-4:11).
-This was part of the foundation of the church (Eph.
-2:20; 3:5).
+Some people falsely claimed to be apostles (2 Corinthians 11:13; Revelation 2:2).
+Paul facetiously called them “super-apostles” (2 Corinthians 11:5; 12:11).
+Although he was the least of the apostles, he was not inferior to the self-proclaimed apostles (1 Corinthians 15:9).
+God appointed some people to be apostles (1 Corinthians 12:28; Ephesians 4:11).
+This was part of the foundation of the church (Ephesians 2:20; 3:5).

 What role did apostles have in the church?
 The Twelve and Paul were instrumental in beginning the church.
-Soon after Jesus had ascended to heaven, the disciples said that a requirement for their “apostolic ministry” was to have been with Jesus during his ministry (Acts 1:21-25).
+Soon after Jesus ascended to heaven, the disciples said that a requirement for their “apostolic ministry” was to have been with Jesus during his ministry (Acts 1:21-25).
 These apostles not only preached, but also exercised some administrative leadership.
 They laid hands on deacons whom the people had chosen (Acts 6:6) and they made decisions with the elders (Acts 15:22).

 Isn’t a prophet somebody who predicts the future?
 That may be one meaning of the word, but that’s not the only way the word is used.
 When the Samaritan woman perceived that Jesus was a prophet (John 4:19), it was not because of a prediction about the future, but because of a revelation about the past and present.
-When the guards told Jesus to prophesy (Matt.
-26:68), they were asking for a revelation about the present, not the future.
+When the guards told Jesus to prophesy (Matthew 26:68), they were asking for a revelation about the present, not the future.

 On the Mount of Olives, Jesus made some predictions about the future.
-But even before that, the people considered him a prophet (Matt.
-21:11).
+But even before that, the people considered him a prophet (Matthew 21:11).
 It was because of his teaching and his miracles (Luke 7:16; 24:19; John 6:14; 7:40; 9:17).
 Moses had predicted such a prophet — “a prophet like me” (Acts 3:22-23) — and Moses was known much more for teaching than for prediction.
 Jesus was a prophet like Moses, speaking the words of God.
 The role of a prophet might include predicting the future, but it didn’t necessarily require predictions.

-God appoints prophets in the church (1 Cor.
-12:28; Eph.
-4:11).
+God appoints prophets in the church (1 Corinthians 12:28; Ephesians 4:11).
 In the early church, some prophets made predictions (Acts 11:27; 21:10).
 Others served in encouraging and strengthening (Acts 15:32).
 In Antioch, they worked with teachers (Acts 13:1).
 Philip’s four daughters prophesied (Acts 21:9).
-Paul referred to a prophetic message that accompanied Timothy’s ordination (1 Tim.
-1:18; 4:14).
+Paul referred to a prophetic message that accompanied Timothy’s ordination (1 Timothy 1:18; 4:14).